andrewabarca/bizible.en/help/advanced-bizible-features/touchpoint-settings/touchpoint-removal-and-touchpoint-suppression.md

 ![](assets/4.png)

-4) Set up rules for the Bizible Attribution Touchpoints if you want them applied to both objects.
+`4)` Set up rules for the Bizible Attribution Touchpoints if you want them applied to both objects.
 Our flexibility allows you to set rules for one object or both objects and may choose to set them up for both if they apply.

 ![](assets/5.png)

 To finish, Save and Process your rules.
 If you're making a lot of changes, be sure to Save your changes along the way.
-Bizible won't actually start removing your Touchpoints until you click the Save and Process button.
+Bizible won't actually start removing your Touchpoints until you click the **Save and Process** button.

 | **Operator** |**Use Case** |
 |---|---|